seatsio/seatsio-ruby/README.md

 ### General instructions

-To use this library, you'll need to create a `SeatsioClient`:
+To use this library, you'll need to create a `Seatsio::Client`:

 ```ruby
 require('seatsio')